Merck Manual

 Intestinal Obstruction

 Mechanical obstruction is divided into obstruction of the small bowel (including the duodenum) and obstruction of the large bowel.
 Obstruction may be partial or complete.
-About 85% of partial small-bowel obstructions resolve with nonoperative treatment, whereas about 85% of complete small-bowel obstructions require surgery.
+Approximately 85% of partial small-bowel obstructions resolve with nonoperative treatment (1), whereas most complete small-bowel obstructions require surgery.

 Etiology of Intestinal Obstruction

-Specific segments of the intestine are affected differently (see table ).
+Specific segments of the intestine are affected differently (see table Causes of Intestinal Obstruction).

 Table